MisterIchor/scrapped-rpg-project/README.md

-## Free for the taking, if you can decihper this ugly mess.
+## Free for the taking, if you can decipher this ugly mess.